Bloggbild för: Do I Really Need to Take a Magnesium Supplement? (2024)

 • have high blood pressure

-• suffer from migraines
+• have migraines

-• have problems with alcohol consumption
+• have problems with your alcohol consumption

-An arrangement of various healthy foods, including avocado, bananas, quinoa, dark chocolate, chia seeds, spinach, and various beans.
+An arrangement of various healthy foods, including avocado, bananas, quinoa, dark chocolate, chia seeds, spinach and various beans.

 How to find magnesium in food

-Although we need smaller amounts of magnesium compared to other nutrients, we must regularly replenish it either from food or with magnesium supplements to prevent deficiency symptoms.
+Although we need smaller amounts of magnesium compared to other nutrients, we must regularly replenish either from food or with magnesium supplements to prevent deficiency symptoms.

 Eat these 9 foods daily to get more magnesium: